0Adiber/0Adiber.github.io/README.md

 ## About

-Now that school is over, I finally started with my new website, hosting it on [GitHub pages](https://pages.github.com/).
+New website ...hosted on [GitHub pages](https://pages.github.com/).